Reasons a Mother Can Lose Custody in Las Vegas

 There is an assumption that women are less likely to be physically abusive.
 However, suppose a woman has been excessively hitting, biting, kicking, scratching, burning, or inflicting any other physical harm to her child.
-In that case, it is likely a mother will lose custody.
+In that case, it is likely a mother will lose physical custody.

 If a mother has a history of physical abuse against her ex, this can also look poorly.
 Any abuse report is likely to reflect poorly on a mother’s ability to care for her children and can be grounds for her to lose custody.

-Emotional abuse is more difficult to prove in court but can be grounds for loss of custody.
-If a mother is constantly harassing or belittling their child, it can be grounds for the father to be awarded custody.
+Emotional abuse is more difficult to prove in court but can be grounds for loss of legal custody.
+If a mother is constantly harassing or belittling their child, it can be grounds for the father to be awarded child custody.

 Parental alienation is another form of emotional abuse.
 This abuse includes a parent manipulating their children into hating the other parent by speaking negatively about them or refusing visitation.
 This can be even more serious if the child is young and impressionable.
 If there is a finding of parental alienation, a mother can lose custody.